• Home

 • step counters --- why do ants count their steps? how do scientists know this?

-5.1 The Mind as Machine
+5.1 Mind as Machine

 Tuesday Oct.
-29
+28

 Quiz

-Read: "Computational Theory of Mind" Ravenscroft (2005) --- pages 81-89
+• "Computational Theory of Mind", Ravenscroft (2005)

 These readings introduce the Computational Theory of Mind (CTM), the idea that the brain is a kind of biological computer which gives rise to the mind.
 CTM is contemporary form of physicalism, and it is the motivating idea behind contemporary cognitive science.
-The first article, by Clark, describes the idea in intuitively vivid terms and gives you a sense of its historical context.
-The second article, by Ravenscroft, provides more of a cut-and-dry statement of CTM, including a formal definition of computation.
+The first reading, from Pinker, describes the idea in intuitively vivid terms and gives you a sense of its historical context.

 • syntax/semantics -- what is this distinction in Ravenscfroft? what is an example of a syntactic property? a semantic property?